Find a plan.

 Who is eligible for this special enrollment period?

 You have to be eligible for premium tax credits to take advantage of this SEP.
-So regardless of income, the SEP is not available to a person who is eligible for Medicaid, premium-free Medicare Part A,3 or an employer-sponsored health plan that provides minimum value and is considered affordable.
-The SEP is also not available to people in the coverage gap (which still exists in nine states as of early 2024), because they are not eligible for premium tax credits.
+So regardless of income, the SEP is not available to a person who is eligible for Medicaid, premium-free Medicare Part A,8 or an employer-sponsored health plan that provides minimum value and is considered affordable.
+The SEP is also not available to people in the coverage gap (which still exists in nine states as of early 20249), because they are not eligible for premium tax credits.

-As described in more detail below, only a small segment of the population is eligible for this SEP in states that have expanded Medicaid, due to the very narrow range between 138% of the current year’s poverty level (for Medicaid eligibility) and 150% of the prior year’s poverty level.
+As described in more detail below, only a small segment of the population is eligible for this SEP in states that have expanded Medicaid, due to the very narrow range between 138% of the current year’s federal poverty level (for Medicaid eligibility) and 150% of the prior year’s federal poverty level.

 This SEP is also only available on-exchange, since premium tax credits aren’t available outside the exchange.

 (Note that to get on-exchange coverage, you can enroll directly through the exchange, or an enhanced direct enrollment website, or with the help of an agent or broker.
-If you have questions, you can call (866) 553-3223 to speak with one of our licensed agents.)

 How do I prove my eligibility for this SEP?

-If an applicant does not provide proof, the federally run Marketplace can terminate the premium tax credit that’s being paid on the enrollee’s behalf, meaning that the person would then be paying full price for their coverage (or will simply find coverage terminated when they fail to pay the full premium in the first month it’s required).
+If an applicant does not provide proof, the federally run Marketplace can terminate the premium tax credit that’s used to reduce their premium payments, meaning that the person would then be paying full price for their coverage, without any assistance from a premium tax credit.

 Most of the state-run exchanges use the 150% FPL income limit for this SEP.
-But some state-run exchanges that offer additional state-funded subsidies have chosen to offer this SEP at higher income levels, generally because their state-funded subsidies result in premium-free benchmark plans at income levels above 150% of the poverty level.
+But some state-run exchanges that offer additional state-funded subsidies have chosen to offer this SEP at higher income levels, generally because their additional state-funded subsidies result in premium-free benchmark plans at income levels above 150% of the federal poverty level.
 They include:

 Several other state-run exchanges have little or no need for this SEP, because they have other programs with year-round availability.
 This includes:

-• Massachusetts, which offers Connector Care to people with income up to 300% of FPL (enrollment is open year-round to people who are newly eligible or who have not been covered under the program in the past; the year-round SEP is available to ConnectorCare enrollees with income up to 150% FPL, even if they’re not newly-eligible and/or have previously been covered under the program).
+• Massachusetts, which offers Connector Care to people with income up to 500% of FPL (enrollment is open year-round to people who are newly eligible or who have not been covered under the program in the past; the year-round SEP is available to ConnectorCare enrollees with income up to 150% FPL, even if they’re not newly-eligible and/or have previously been covered under the program).

 • Washington, DC, which offers Medicaid to adults with income up to 215% FPL.